IInnffiinniittyy/AutomatedAuctionSystem/README.md

 # Description
-Automated Auction System is fully automatic console application where you can perform different task for different roles like Admin , Products Seller and Product Buyer.
-It is used for buying and selling of products.
-This software can be used by the auction companies who arrange the Auction.
-Various buyers and sellers are registered in the Auction company.
+The Automated Auction System is an entirely automated console application that allows for a variety of tasks to be performed by different users, including the Administrator, Product Seller, and Product Buyer roles.
+Its primary purpose is to facilitate the buying and selling of various items.
+Auction companies who organize auctions can employ this software, which includes registration for numerous buyers and sellers.

 # Technology Used
 - Core Java